boyney123/graphql.explore-tech.org/README.md

 For example to add a new component you would checkout the project and run this command:

-`npm run add:component https://github.com/airbnb/react-dates`.
+`npm run add:tool https://github.com/graphql/graphiql`.

 Thats it.

-- This would add the component the to the website
+- This would add the tool the to the website
 - Take a screenshot
 - Commit for you